dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Christian Seberino:**
- yes yeah
+ yes

 **Jerry:**
-okay um I just want to reiterate that I don't want to have people misled into thinking that I'm speaking for digital currency group you know and I missed
+okay I just want to reiterate that I don't want to have people misled into thinking that I'm speaking for digital currency group you know and I missed